-Fitch Ratings has assigned ratings to Driver Japan ten's trust beneficial interests of the second trust (BIs 2; issue amount: JPY33.8 billion) and asset-backed loans of the second trust (ABL 2; issue amount: JPY26.2 billion).
-The transaction is ultimately backed by a pool of auto-loan receivables originated by Volkswagen Financial Services Japan Ltd. (VWFSJ), an indirectly wholly owned subsidiary of Volkswagen Financial Services AG, which is wholly owned by Volkswagen AG (VW, BBB+/Stable/F1).
+Fitch Ratings has assigned ratings to Driver Japan thirteen's trust beneficial interests of the second trust (Bls 2; issue amount: JPY28.7 billion) and asset-backed loans of the second trust (ABL 2; issue amount: JPY26.3 billion).
+The transaction is ultimately backed by a pool of autoloan receivables originated by Volkswagen Financial Services Japan Ltd. (VWFSJ), an indirectly wholly owned subsidiary of Volkswagen Financial Services AG (A-/Stable/F1), which is wholly owned by Volkswagen AG (VW, A-/Stable/F1).

 Most loans are to individuals, with a small portion to corporates.
-The total issue amount has been increased to JPY60 billion from JPY40 billion at the time of the expected rating assignment.
+The total issue amount has been increased to JPY55 billion from JPY40 billion at the time the expected rating was assigned.
 The ratings address the timely payment of interest and dividends and repayment of principal by the legal final maturity.